Payero/ccdp-gui/README.md

     - It might be something to do with how the frontend container is launched
 - Find a better way to deply the whole thing:
     - Can we check if the docker containers are running?
+- This file is not truly what needs to be executed in order to run the GUI so we need to finish it